typedb/homebrew-tap/README.md

 # Graknlabs Homebrew Tap

-Welcome to Graknlabs Homebrew Tap.
+Welcome to Grakn Labs Homebrew Tap.
 Home to Grakn Core and Grakn Workbase distributions for Mac OSX.

 ## Adding The Tap